 How to delete your voice data from Alexa

 Fortunately, deleting these voice recordings is easy if you don't want Alexa hanging on to them for whatever reason.
-You can access your data - and play recordings back - from the Alexa app.
+You can access your data - and play recordings back - from the Alexa app, as well as delete recordings via voice.
 That's all the correct things Alexa has heard, as well as other triggers marked as "Text not available", which is where the voice wasn't intended for Alexa, but was recorded anyway.

 Here's how to find and delete voice data: